Login

 Exploring a Real Story of Bias

 It is not unusual for heads of state to furnish the background of their press conferences with the presence of their national flag.
 Such has been the case in Australia for more than 100 years.
-Then, in the very first press conference held by a new Australian Prime Minister, three flags appeared – the traditional Australian flag in the centre flanked by two flags representing the Indigenous cultures of our nation.
-This had never occurred before, yet it made immediate sense because the new Australian government had committed to embracing indigenous voice and culture as part of their new parliament.
+Then, in the very first press conference held by the new Australian Prime Minister this year, three flags appeared – the traditional Australian flag in the centre flanked by two flags representing the indigenous cultures of our nation.
+This had never occurred before, yet it made immediate sense because the new Australian government had committed to embracing indigenous voices and culture as part of their new parliament.

 Now, as exciting (and long overdue) as the presence of these two Indigenous flags is, their appearance for the first time marked an uncomfortable (and unconscious) bias many people in the Australian community (including me) have entertained for a long time — their absence.
 It never occurred to me that the flags were missing, until they appeared.
 I was unconscious of this bias until it slapped me in the face.